UKE Hamburg

 Network

-With the Hertie Network of Excellence in Clinical Neuroscience and its career programme, the Hertie Academy of Clinical Neuroscience, the Hertie Foundation initiated a network and junior researcher support programme for clinical neurosciences.
-Six selected excellent research sites are initially supported for three years.
+With the Hertie Network of Excellence in Clinical Neuroscience and its career programme, the Hertie Academy of Clinical Neuroscience, the Hertie Foundation established a network and junior researcher support programme for clinical neurosciences.
+Founded in 2019, six selected excellent research sites were funded with a total of 5 million euros.
+In 2022, based on the highly successful first funding period, the program was renewed with 6.5 million euros for another three years.

-The five million euros provided in the first funding period mainly support the Hertie Academy of Clinical Neuroscience, which will bring together four excellent young scientists per location.
-The Hertie Academy provides key qualifications for the next career steps and promotes the scientific networking of excellent young researchers, for example through joint projects.
-The aim is to enable these talents to take up central management positions in the coming years.
+In each funding period, the Hertie Academy of Clinical Neuroscience brings together four excellent young scientists from each location with the other fellows and with a growing network of alumni and mentors.
+It provides key qualifications for the next career steps and promotes the scientific networking of excellent young researchers, in particular through joint projects.
+The aim is to enable these talents to take up leading positions in the coming years.

 Network sites